Event Planning: Logistics, Space Reservation, Resources

 Performers, Speaker and Outside Vendors

 A Seton Hall University contract is required to be used anytime an outside performer, speaker, or vendor is coming to campus.
-This includes, but is not limited to, DJ’s, speakers, musicians, etc. Student leaders must fill out the Contract Request Form 4 weeks before the event.
-The request will be reviewed and vetted by an administrator in the Department of Student Life who will then e-mail a completed contract & W-9 to the student leader to be signed by the performer.
+This includes, but is not limited to, DJ’s, speakers, musicians, etc. Clubs/organizations must request a contract via Engage at least 4 weeks before the event.
+The request will be reviewed and vetted by an administrator in the Office of Student Engagement who will then e-mail a completed contract & W-9 to the student leader to be signed by the performer.
 This signed contract along with the performer’s completed W-9 Form must be returned to the administrator.
 Please note: no advanced payments or deposits shall be made prior to the event.

 Food Orders (GDS, Outside Vendors) and Catering